histrueandfalse1/EPyNet/README.md

   Closes the connection to the server.

 #### Internal Methods (for internal use only, do not call directly)
-- `receive()`: Receives messages from the server and processes them using the callback function if provided.
+- `receive()`: Receives data from the server and processes it using the callback function if provided.

 ---